lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - explicit types on all directly typeable declarations
 - strictly typed tables
 - `any` and `unknown` are prohibited throughout Lily Studio code
+- type checking is selective and is not required for every Lily file
 - module-provided values are typed from the provider's actual contract
 - unions and intersections used only with immediately clear justification
 - **Attributes** for lightweight Instance metadata